Asadullah

-The name was initially used to refer to the Islamic Prophet Muhammad's closest kinsmen Hamza and Ali.
+The name was initially used to refer to the Islamic Prophet Muhammad's closest kinsmen, Hamza ibn Abd al-Muttalib and Ali ibn Abi Talib.

 Initially, the title was first given to Hamza ibn Abd al-Muttalib, Muhammad's uncle.
 After the Battle of the Trench, when Ali defeated Amr ibn Abd al-Wud, Muhammad reportedly gave Ali the name Asadullah (Lion of God) and praised him, saying 'Ali's strike on Amr ibn Abd al-Wud is greater than the worship of both mankind and jinn until the Day of Judgement.'

 The name may additionally refer to: